kitsunyan/intel-undervolt/README.md

 preference switch work in daemon mode only.
 Use `intel-undervolt daemon` to run intel-undervolt in daemon mode, or use `intel-undervolt-loop` service.
 You can change the interval using `interval ${interval_in_milliseconds}` configuration parameter.

+You can specify which actions daemon should perform using `daemon` configuration parameter.
+You can use `once` option to ensure action will be performed only once.